Ecalderon10/Tech-Blog/README.md

 # Tech-Blog

-Description
+## Description

-This blog was created to utilize MVC methodology and to practice creating a full stack application; using sequalize, node.js, handlebars, and more.
+This application uses Node.js, Sequelize, Express, and Handlebars.
+The purpose of this application is to store comments, posts, and users data.
+Also allowing users to interact with posts and read other comments that other users have posted with delete and add functionality.

 ## Table of Contents